Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 R.M.
 Davis

-With a minimum account size requirement of $300,000, R.M.
+With a minimum account size requirement of $1 million, R.M.
 Davis earns its compensation through asset-based fees, hourly charges and fixed fees.
-The fee-only firm manages assets for around 2,500 clients, most of whom are non-high-net-worth individuals.
+The fee-only firm manages assets for more than 2,300 clients, most of whom are non-high-net-worth individuals.
 But the firm also serves charitable organizations, retirement plans, government entities and corporations.
-This is largest firm on this list in terms of assets under management (AUM).

 R.M.
 Davis Background

 Owned by nine shareholders, R.M.
 Davis began its operations back in 1978.
-The firm's leadership team boasts certifications like chartered financial analyst (CFA), certified financial planner (CFP), certified investment couselor (CIC) and more.
-The firm specializes in portfolio management, financial planning and selection of other advisors.
+The firm specializes in investment management, portfolio consulting services, wealth management and financial planning services, trustee and trust administration services, as well as personal affairs management servicesfinancial planning and selection of other advisors.
 But the firm also offers trust services, personal affairs management and wealth management.

 R.M.
 Davis Investment Strategy